 Artwork by Rajendra Kushram, village Patangarh.

-The project was done as a part of an academic exercise at the National Institute of Design, under the course of craft research and documentation.
+This project was done as a part of an academic exercise at the National Institute of Design.
 All rights reserved under International Copyright © NID.